+Prepared By: Quyen Do

+Fiscal Analysis

-Prepared By: Quyen Do Fiscal Analysis The first proposed committee substitute to the measure creates new law that would require the Attorney General to establish and maintain a case tracking system and searchable public website that includes certain information about asset seizures and forfeitures.
+The measure, as introduced, creates new law that would require the Attorney General to establish and maintain a case tracking system and searchable public website that includes certain information about asset seizures and forfeitures.
 This information would be provided by law enforcement agencies making the seizures.